learn-co-curriculum/ruby-yield-practice-blocks-procs-and-lambdas/README.md

 Lambdas and procs are used almost interchangeably, but there are a few differences between the two:

-* lambdas expect a certain amount of arguments and check for them; procs just returns `nil` for the missing argument, but does not throw an error
+* lambdas expect a certain amount of arguments and check for them; procs just returns `nil` for the missing argument, but do not throw an error
 * they return differently: lambdas return to the calling method and procs return immediately without going back to the caller—essentially, lambdas behave more like method calls: you can think of them as anonymous functions

 ## Closing Thoughts